Novel Coronavirus (COVID-19)

 All University events are cancelled or postponed.
 At this point, this is in effect until July 31, 2020 at a minimum.
 Do not book University events until further notice as we continue to monitor the situation.

 UPEI Convocation 2020 ceremonies that were scheduled for May 7 and 8 have been cancelled and will be held at a later date.
-However, UPEI is excited to recognize and celebrate our Class of 2020, though in new ways.
+However, UPEI recognized and celebrated our Class of 2020 in May, though in new ways.
 The UPEI Senate met on Friday, May 8 to confirm that our graduates met the qualifications for their credentials.
 The list of graduates and senior class award winners were posted to a special celebratory Class of 2020 web page on May 15, and packages including their parchment, alumni pin, and any senior class awards received were mailed to graduates.

 All University-related travel outside the province is suspended for UPEI students, faculty, and staff until further notice.